shilpakarumanchi/SentimentAnalysis/README.md

-# Analysis of Customer Review data for British Airways
+# British Airways Customer Sentiment Analysis

 ## Overview
 British Airways is a UK based airline that has been established in 1974.
 It is the second largest UK based carrier based on fleet size and passenger number.
 In 2020, due to the crisis caused by the COVID-19 pandemic, British Airways had to reduce its 42,000-strong workforce by 12,000 jobs.
 According to the estimate by IAG, a parent company, it will take the air travel industry several years to return to previous performance and profitability levels.
 However, 2022 saw a dramatic increase in travel, and the company now faced a worker shortage, forcing it to cancel more than 1,500 flights.
 I wonder if this shortage in airline workforce had impacted the customer satisfaction.
 In addition, analysis of the customer reviews can guide the airlines to unerstand the sectors where they can improve the service.